 The subject of Real Estate Law can be divided into three general categories:

 Real estate transaction laws encompass numerous federal statutes as well as state statutory and common law.
 Requirements set forth in state law usually will vary from state to state.
-Real estate brokers are employed as the agent of the seller.
-The mission of the broker is to secure a buyer for their property at the highest possible selling price.
-The contract between the broker and seller is known as a listing agreement.
-The listing agreement may be an open agreement which allows the broker to earn a commission only in the event that the broker actually finds a buyer for the property.
+As the seller’s agent, real estate brokers serve as their agents.
+The broker’s mission is to find a buyer for the seller’s property at the best possible price.
+The listing agreement is the contract between the seller and broker.
+An open agreement allows the broker to receive a commission only if he or she finds a buyer for the property.

 A listing is considered to be exclusive if there is only one assigned broker that is eligible to receive a commission for finding a buyer.
 Under an exclusive arrangement a realtor or broker may be entitled to commissions even if the the buyer is located without the assistance of the broker.
 Real estate brokers and agents are required to be licensed, and are regulated by their local state laws.
 Professional real estate trade organizations also publish specific guidelines to which their members are expected to comply.
 The trade organizations may often be used mediate in the case of a dispute with a real estate broker or agent.

-It is typically required in real estate contracts that the title to the property being sold is marketable.
+In real estate contracts, it is usually required that the title to the property be sold is marketable.
 This means that the seller has proof of title to the property he is selling, and specifies that third parties do not have undisclosed interests (i.e. a property lien) in the title.

 Property signifies dominion or right of use, control, and disposition which one may lawfully exercise over things, objects, or land.
 One of the basic dividing lines between property is that between real property and personal property.
 Generally, the term real property refers to land.
 Land, in its general usage, includes not only the face of the earth but everything of a permanent nature over or under it.
 This includes structures and minerals.